jordanly/SML-Tiger-Compiler/test/README.txt

 Tr.CONST 0 uses $zero, not li into some register (test124.tig)

 ===== Register allocation =====
 Temps are colored with registers in the same order each time.
-This maximizes register reuse, so that we save the "higher-numbered" registers for when there is a lot of register pressure. heuristics for smart spilling NOT DONE coalesce NOT DONE
+This maximizes register reuse,
+	so that we save the "higher-numbered" registers for when there is a lot of register pressure.

+Coalesce (test101.tig).
+Notice that the answer 4 is immediately assigned to $v0,
+	not to some other temp than moved to $v0.

+===== Proc entry exit =====
+Callee-saved registers (the $s registers) are only saved and restored at the beginning and
+	end of a function if they are actually used.
+(Notice how test101.tig does not save any
+	$s registers, but merge.tig does)